cerfical/parsec/README.md

 For convenience, additional escape sequences are available, such as `\n` or `\t`.
 Also, an arbitrary character literal may be specified using its hexadecimal code, e.g. `\xff`.

+### Conflict resolution

+Tokens with the same name are merged together with `|` (alternation).

+If multiple patterns are matched, the pattern mentioned earlier in the specification takes precedence.